50 Vintage Wedding Photos So Beautiful We Can't Look Away

 George Harrison and Pattie Boyd after their small ceremony in Surrey

 As sweet as the lovely couple looks here in their matching suits, things got weird for this couple once Eric Clapton entered the picture.
-Before that mess, this Beatle and his muse made things official after a two year courtship at the at Epsom register office, Surrey.
+Before that mess, this Beatle and his muse made things official after a two-year courtship at the Epsom Register Office in Surrey.
 John and Ringo were on holiday so they couldn’t make it, but that didn’t put a damper on things.
 Boyd remembers the small wedding in her biography: